Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_naming_differences/mid.md

 ---
-name: projects/css_lab/dialogue_levers/pilot_2/arms/goal_joint_problem_solving/mid.md
+name: projects/css_lab/dialogue_levers/pilot_2/arms/goal_naming_differences/mid.md
 type: noResponse
 ---

-## Step 1: Begin by confirming your shared goal: to explore possible ways forward on this issue — ideas, adjustments, or compromises that both of you could live with.
+## Step 1

+Begin by briefly **committing to one another to focus on describing how your views differ**, clearly and fairly.

-After you have established this shared goal, please move on to Step 2 below.
+When you’re done, move on to Step 2.

+## Step 2

-## Step 2: Please have a conversation about the following topic:
+Please have a conversation about the following topic:

 ---